0xMartin/TwinWave/README.md

 - Indicators: status/power LEDs as routed on PCB
 - Compatibility: Flipper Zero with GPIO header

+> [!NOTE]
-Note: exact pin mapping and signals are shown in the schematic below.
+> Exact pin mapping and signals are shown in the schematic below.

 ---